s-fellner/BSA_Rolex/README.md

 ### Model E (Word/Word)

+The idea of this model is to tokenize each phrase and to create one row for each tocken and the associated level of this word.

 ### Final Model

 The final model will be a combination of the best models, so that we will have a doble prediction to pic the best score of prediction between the two models.